Matthew McClung: Referee and steelworker

 By 1900, McClung and Dashiell's fame had risen considerably.
 Two western teams, California and Stanford, asked them to officiate their rivalry game.
 The San Francisco Call, while covering the rivalry, referred to the two as "the two most expert [officials] in America".
 McClung ended up only refereeing one game that year, his usual role in the Harvard-Yale game.
 He was sought after for another game for Yale, but had to turn down the offer.
 He officiated two games in 1901.
 The first was his usual job at the Yale-Harvard game, which ended up being a very cleanly played contest.
-The second was another game for Harvard, against Penn.The San Francisco Call (1901), p.
-34 McClung's routine was broken in 1902, when he officiated four games.
-After beginning the year with a normal game between Columbia and Princeton, McClung refereed a game between Columbia and Penn where, for the first time, Dashiell was not umpiring for him.The Saint Paul Globe (1902), p.
-8 The 1903 season saw McClung referee three games, all for Yale.
+The second was another game for Harvard, against Penn.
+McClung's routine was broken in 1902, when he officiated four games.
+After beginning the year with a normal game between Columbia and Princeton, McClung refereed a game between Columbia and Penn where, for the first time, Dashiell was not umpiring for him.
+The 1903 season saw McClung referee three games, all for Yale.
 In the season's Yale-Princeton game, he acted as umpire for the first time in his officiating career.
 As with the previous year, McClung was selected prior to the 1904 season's beginning as the referee for three games for Yale, against Columbia, Princeton, and Harvard.
 The Princeton game led to a minor controversy surrounding McClung, after he decided to shorten the length of the game.
 He was also chosen by Harvard to officiate their game against Penn, and by Penn in their game with Columbia.
 In the latter, both teams wanted McClung to umpire; he flatly refused, and decided to shorten the game to 40 minutes.